How to Buy the Right Dog Coat

 You also want to consider how compatible the dog coat will be with other accessories.
 If your dog wears a collar and/or a dog harness, will they be able to wear the coat comfortable with those items?
 How does the coat interact with a leash?
 Think about everything your dog normally has to “wear” when they leave the house with you and then make sure the dog coat you choose will work well and still fit properly with those items.

+Bundling up in the winter as needed is one of the winter safety tips for dogs.
 If your dog needs a coat, getting the right fit is important for their overall comfort.
 But, buying the right coat is more than just the right fit, it’s also about the right type, material, and more that works best for your dog.
 With these tips for how to buy the right dog coat, you’re one step closer to finding the perfect fit!